-Securing funding for both the construction and operations of the regional BRT system is an essential step toward making the system a reality.
+Securing funding for both the construction and operations of the regional BRT system is an essential step in moving towards making the system a reality.
 A wide range of funding sources are available, and the mix of sources used to fund any particular BRT route may vary between federal, state, regional, and local sources.
-As directed by NVTA's enabling legislation and the guidance provided by the Authority, NVTA will continue to advocate for, support, and work with jurisdictions and agencies to secure federal and state funding such as Capital Investment Grants (CIG), Better Utilizing Investments to Leverage Development (BUILD) grants, Congestion Mitigation and Air Quality Improvement Program (CMAQ), SMART SCALE, etc. Identifying potential funding sources early in the planning process is important, as different funding sources may carry different types of requirements.
+Identifying potential funding sources early in the planning process is important, as different funding sources may carry different types of requirements.
 For example, federal funding through the CIG program has a stringent set of ridership forecasting requirements; each route will need to consider the tools and approaches necessary to meet these requirements, which may include development of forecasting tools using FTA's Simplified Trips-on-Project Software (STOPS).
-A regional framework for development of such tool(s) needs to be established to capture the full benefit of the regional BRT vision.
 An approved Action Plan will better position the region in its pursuit of external funding, including from federal and state sources.